vasim07/DataScienceProjects/README.md

 **2.2) Exploratory Data Analysis**

 Exploratory Data Analysis is an approach to summarize and identify important characterstics of the data using visualization and statistical plots.
-It helps us identify patterns, detect bias, analyze missing values and/or detect outliers.
+It encourages to test hypothesis, detect relationship, analyze missing values and/or detect outliers.

 <p align="center">
   <img width="500" height="300" src="https://i.ibb.co/hgr5TNb/del.png">